A. S. Neill: Summerhill School

 The school picked up some notoriety and the average enrolment was 40 pupils.
 In 1927, it moved to Leiston, where it remained.

 Neill credited Summerhill's environment instead of himself for the school's reformatory successes.
 Neill used to offer psychoanalytic therapy ("private lessons", since he was not a licensed therapist) for children who arrived as delinquents from other institutions, but later found love, affirmation and freedom to be better cures.

 The Summerhill classroom was popularly assumed to reflect Neill's anti-authoritarian beliefs, though their classes were traditional in practice.
 Neill did not show outward interest in classroom pedagogy, and was mainly interested in student happiness.
 He did not consider lesson quality important, and thus there were no distinctive Summerhillian classroom methods.
 Leonard Waks wrote that, like Homer Lane, Neill thought all teaching should follow student interest, and that teaching method did not matter much once student interest was apparent.
 In a review of an algebra lesson taught by Neill as recounted through Herb Snitzer's Living at Summerhill, Richard Bailey described Neill's teaching technique as "simply awful" for his lack of student engagement, inarticulate explanations, and insults directed at students.
 Bailey criticized Neill's absolution of responsibility for his pupils' academic performance, and his view that charismatic instruction was a form of persuasion that weakened child autonomy.
 Ronald Swartz referred to Neill's method as Socratic, about which Bailey disagreed.

 Neill was not religious.
 Despite this, he would flippantly remark that Summerhill was the only Christian school in England when its philosophy was compared with that of Christ.
 Neill saw the doctrine of "original sin" as a means of control and sought a world ruled by love and self-examination.
 Like Freud, he felt that children who were denied understanding of their sexuality in their youth became adults who were similarly fearful of their own sexuality.

+Ideology

+Neill was sympathetic towards the goal of communism, however he became increasingly critical of Stalinism and the contemporary Communist Party.
+He wrote to David Barton, a former pupil at the time in the communist party, saying:

+You must know that Summerhill couldn't possibly exist under communism as it shapes today ... see our kids salute any flag or portrait? ...
+I want communism, i.e. a non-profit society, PLUS what Summerhill stands for ... independence of the individual.